Article Last Updated: July 1, 2020

 Another noteworthy feature of this pair of sneakers entails the removable inserts.

-This gives you the opportunity to add your own insoles and padding for the footbed so as to increase support and/or cushioning.
+This one of the best basketball shoes gives you the opportunity to add your own insoles and padding for the footbed so as to increase support and/or cushioning.

 The Shaq Attaq Fashion Sneaker sports a mid-cut design.
 To be specific, the shaft is about 5.5 inches from the arch.